TypeError/Bookmarks/README.md

 # Bookmarks [^]

-A simple Burp Suite extension to *bookmark* requests for later, instead of those 100 unnamed repeater tabs you've got open.
+A [Burp Suite](https://portswigger.net/burp)  extension to *bookmark* requests for later, instead of those 100 unnamed repeater tabs you've got open.

-Extender requires [Burp Suite](https://portswigger.net/burp) and works in both the Community (Free) and Professional versions.
+Bookmarks works in both the Community (Free) and Professional versions.

 #### Features:
 * Save requests to table